vgvassilev/hepcon-config/README.md

-# hepcon-config
+# What is hepcon-config for

-Register your indico event
+The hepcon-config github repository contains configuration files for the [HEPCon App](#hepcon---the-high-energy-physics-conference-mobile-app).
+The configuration files are two kinds: enabling configurations and extended configurations.
+The enabling configuration files are used to register an [indico](http://indico.cern.ch/) event to the mobile app.
+The extended configuration files are used to provide information which is not structurally available in indico such as sponsorship information and event venue location.

-# HEPCon - the High-Energy Physics Conference Mobile App!
+# HEPCon - the High-Energy Physics Conference Mobile App

 ![](art/apps.png)